Clarence-Coronel/top_rps/README.md

+#Rock Paper Scissor

-creating a rock paper scissor mini game from TOP
+Created a rock paper scissor mini game project given by The Odin Project.
+With basic styling.